"If

 "A faithful employee is as refreshing as a cool day in the hot

 What are managers nightmares?
-Workers who talk on cell-phones,
+They certainly include workers who

 But supervisors value dependable workers who report on time, work well